rodjjo/diffusion-expert/README.md

 ## Build and run

-Before start make sure you have 7zip, cmake, python 3.10 and Conan 1.59.0 installed.
+Before start make sure you have 7zip, cmake, python 3.10 installed.
 The build.py script will download the toolset and all the dependencies.

 Building the project